 Shiba Inu is built atop the Ethereum network, and SHIB coins take the form of ERC-20 tokens.
 Due to this, SHIB tokens can execute smart contracts which let them be used in a variety of decentralized applications.

 Shiba Inu originally began life as a Proof-of-Work cryptocurrency – just like Dogecoin.
 Proof-of-Work protocols usually allow “mining”, where computers solve complex algorithms to validate network transactions.
 It’s interesting to note that Shiba Inu was never actually mineable though, as the entire supply of 1 quadrillion was minted upon SHIB’s launch.

-As Shiba Inu runs on Ethereum’s blockchain, the cryptocurrency plans to transition from a Proof-of-Work consensus mechanism to Proof-of-Stake.
-This move will come in line with Ethereum 2.0’s upgrade, which is slated for a 2022 release (although the Ethereum developers have experienced significant delays along the way).
+Shiba Inu runs on Ethereum’s blockchain, which uses a Proof-of-Stake mechanism that occurred with Ethereum 2.0’s upgrade.
 Like ETH, SHIB can still be staked to validate transactions and earn a reward.
 For more information, read our detailed guide on where and how to stake Shiba Inu.

 What Are The Pros & Cons of Shiba Inu?

 Shiba Inu is a new player on the crypto scene, only having a brief two-year history.
 In that time, SHIB has grown dramatically, fostering an invigorated community, developing multiple decentralized applications and experiencing massive price rises.
 Like most crypto – particularly meme coins – Shiba Inu’s value is prone to wild swings which can turn off investors.